Skip to main content

 Add Code Environment

-After installation of the plugin, The Koverse KDP plugin will be accessible from the DATASET menu of the Flow in Dataiku DSS.
+After installation of the plugin, The Koverse plugin will be accessible from the DATASET menu of the Flow in Dataiku DSS.
 Example:

-Koverse KDP Plugin on Flow Page
+Koverse Plugin on Flow Page

 Create Dataiku Preset